Arianne Caoili

-Arianne Bo Caoili (/'aeri:On kau'i:li:/ kah-WEE-lee; 22 December 1986 – 30 March 2020) was a Filipino-Australian chess player.
+Arianne Bo Caoili (/'aeri:On kau'i:li:/ kah-WEE-lee; 22 December 1986 – 30 March 2020) was a Filipino and Australian chess player.
 She held the FIDE title of Woman International Master, won the Oceania women's chess championship in 2009 and competed in seven Women's Chess Olympiads.
-Outside of chess, she was a financial consultant and singer, and served as advisor to Armenian prime minister Karen Karapetyan.
+Outside of chess, she was a financial consultant and singer, and served as an advisor to Armenian prime minister Karen Karapetyan.

 Chess

 Born in Manila, Philippines, Caoili moved to Australia with her family in 1989.
 She began playing chess at six years old.
 On 22 December 2000, Caoili won the Asian girls under 16 championship in Bagac, Philippines.
 The following year, she scored 5½ points out of 9 in the Conca Della Presolana tournament in Italy.
 Also in 2001, she was awarded the Woman FIDE Master and Woman International Master titles by FIDE.
 In the FIDE rating list of October 2002, Caoili achieved her peak rating of 2309.

-In 2004 Caoili transferred national federations to represent Australia.
+In 2002, Caoili finished 1st Equal at the Australian Masters International Tournament.
+In 2004 she transferred national federations to represent Australia.
 In 2009, she won the London Chess Classic Women's Invitational tournament with a score of 8/9, two points ahead of the runner-up.
 In the same year, Caoili won the Oceania women's zonal tournament and as a result qualified to play in the Women's World Championship 2010.
 However, she did not appear in the first round in this competition.

 Caoili played for the Philippines in the Women's Chess Olympiad in 1998 and 2000.
 She represented Australia in the same competition in 2004, 2006, 2008, 2010 and 2012.